-Official documents of all coursework completed outside the United States and Canada (except at schools with an American-based curriculum) must be submitted to a recognized evaluation service for validation and equivalency of courses and/or degree.
+Official documents of all coursework completed outside the U.S. and Canada (except at schools with a U.S.-based curriculum) must be submitted to a recognized evaluation service for validation and equivalency of courses and/or degree.
 We recommend World Education Services (WES) at www.wes.org.
 Using the WES ICAP option will allow WES to mail Spring Arbor the evaluation as well as an official copy of each transcript.
-If transcript(s) have already been authenticated and evaluated by another evaluation service within the U.S., please contact our Admissions Office to determine if that service is acceptable.
+If transcript(s) have already been authenticated and evaluated by another evaluation service, please contact our Office of Registration and Records to determine if that service is acceptable.

-Completion of the prerequisites
+Completion of the Prerequisites